How can I book an appointment to apply for a passport / ID card?

 What should I be aware of with regards to my appointment at the Embassy?

 - Cash payments will not be accepted until further notice.
-Fees can only be paid with a debit / credit card (MasterCard or Visa).
+Fees can only be paid with a debit/ credit card (MasterCard or Visa).
+Digital wallet/ mobile payments including Apple Pay or Google Pay cannot be processed.

 - Please ensure to attend your appointment on time.
 It is our aim to adhere to a full, tight schedule.
 Please allow for lengthy waiting times outside the Embassy, however.
 Owing to pandemic restrictions, we can only allow a maximum of 10 people in our waiting room at any one time.
 Only those whose attendance is indispensable will be permitted access to the Embassy.
 This includes applicants and only absolutely necessary accompanying persons (i.e. both parents will need to attend appointments for children, carers or chaperones can attend appointments for those requiring special assistance).
 Please ensure to adhere to social distancing regulations while in our waiting room.